Narapati I of Ava

 Narapati I of Ava (နရပတိ (အင်းဝ), [nəɹa̰pətḭ]; 7 June 1413 – 24 July 1468) was king of Ava from 1442 to 1468.
 In the early years of his reign, this former viceroy of Prome (Pyay) was forced to deal with raids from the Shan State of Mogaung as well as the Ming Chinese intrusions into Avan territory (1444–1446).
 In the wake of renewed Chinese determination to pacify the Yunnan frontier region, Narapati was able to maintain Ava's control of northern Shan States of Kale and Mohnyin, and gained allegiance of Thibaw.
 However, he continued to have trouble with Toungoo which was in revolt between 1451 and 1459.
-One of his grandsons attempted on his life in June 1467.
+One of his grandsons made an attempt on his life in June 1467.
 The king fled Ava for Prome and died there in July 1468.

 Ancestry and early life

 Narapati was born to Mohnyin Thado, then Governor of Mohnyin, and his wife (later chief queen) Shin Myat Hla on 7 June 1413.
 He was the second child of the couple's four children.
 He has an elder brother and two younger sisters.
 He was given Wuntho in fief.